-Trucks in CA and AZ will be tight the balance of the week.
+Trucks in CA and AZ will be tight throughout the week.
 Washington and Idaho trucks continue to be very tight which is normal for this time of year.
 Please continue to get your orders in as early as possible.
-The national average on diesel fuel dropped again this week and is now 3.281 per gallon.
-CA price dropped as well and is currently 3.415 per gallon.
-Crude oil remains steady and is currently \$55.63 per barrel.
+The national average on diesel fuel dropped again last week to 3.281 per gallon.
+Look for prices to continue to drop when they come out later today.
+Crude oil remains steady and is currently \$54.58 per barrel.